boschresearch/ros_license_toolkit/README.md

 - [ ] Turn into github action.

 ## License
-ros_license_linter is open-sourced under the Apache-2.0 license.
+ros_license_toolkit is open-sourced under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.